havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The user can specify if line segment length shall be used for weighting the bins (this is the default).

+- The user can choose to have the area of a sector of the histogram be proportional to the accumulated amount for that sector.
+  The default is that the length / radius of a sector is proportional to the accumulated amount.

 Implementation
 ================